NCAR/wrf_hydro_model_tools/parameters/create_wrfinput/README.txt

-README_create_WRFinput.txt
+README.txt

-Purpose: create_Wrfinput.R is an R script developed for the purpose of creating wrfinput files for
+Purpose: create_wrfinput.R is an R script developed for the purpose of creating wrfinput files for
          the WRF-Hydro model.
 The script produces fields of spatially uniform initial model states of soil moisture, soil temperature, soil liquid water content and skin temperature among a few other variables necessary for model cold-start initialization.
 This script allows